iltommi/qdb-documentation/source/primer.rst

     c = qdb.Cluster("qdb://192.168.1.1:2836")

-That's because quasardb protocol has built-in discovery!
+That's because |quasardb| protocol has built-in discovery!
 Just give any node in the cluster and we take care of the rest.
 The more nodes the better as we can try another node if the one provided is down at the moment of the connection.

 Going further
 -------------

-We hope this quick tour left you wanting for more! quasardb is feature-rich yet simple to use and operate.
+We hope this quick tour left you wanting for more! |quasardb| is feature-rich yet simple to use and operate.
 If you want to go further, the best course of action is to start with the documentation of the API for the language of your choice (:doc:`api/index`).

-If you'd like to learn more about building a quasardb cluster, head over to the administrative section (:doc:`administration/index`).
+If you'd like to learn more about building a |quasardb| cluster, head over to the administrative section (:doc:`administration/index`).

 Curious about the underlying concepts, we have a section dedicated to it (:doc:`concepts/index`).

 Wrap up
 -------

-Things to remember about quasardb:
+Things to remember about |quasardb|:

     * Fast and scalable
     * High-performance binary protocol